Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Materials and Methods

 \section{Materials and Methods}

-We present our proposed method to model multi-year SITS, along with several baseline methods to assess the performance of its components.
-We denote by $[1, I]$ the set of years for which satellite observations are available to us, and use the compact \emph{pixel-set} format to represent the SITS.
-For a given parcel and a year $i \in [1, I]$, we denote the corresponding SITS by a tensor $x^i$ of size $C \times S \times T_i$, with $C$ the number of spectral channels, $S$ the number of pixels within the parcel, and $T_i$ the number of temporal observation available for year $i$.
-Likewise, we denote by $l^i \in \{0,1\}^L$ the one-hot-encoded label at year $i$, denoting which kind of crop is cultivated in the considered parcel among a set $L$ of crop types.
+We present our dataset and proposed method to model multi-year SITS, along with several baseline methods to assess the performance of its components.
+We denote by $[1, I]$ the set of years for which satellite observations are available to us and use the compact \emph{pixel-set} format to represent the SITS.
+For a given parcel and a year $i \in [1, I]$, we denote the corresponding SITS by a tensor $x^i$ of size $C \times S \times T_i$, with $C$ the number of spectral channels, $S$ the number of pixels within the parcel, and $T_i$ the number of temporal observation available for the year $i$.
+Likewise, we denote by $l^i \in \{0,1\}^L$ the one-hot-encoded label at year $i$, denoting which kind of crop is cultivated in the considered parcel among a set $L$ of crop types. {Note that, in this article, we focus on the prediction of the main culture, \ie only one crop type per year.}